 This is how to make your very own decorative rolling pins with sweet floral prints.
 They are the perfect touch of rustic decor in any room of your house!

-When it’s time to bake something in my house, I usually head straight to the local bakery.
-I don’t even own a single rolling pin of my own.
-That’s why when I found these vintage wooden rolling pins for sale online, I was super excited to grab them to use for a pretty DIY home decor project I’d had in mind.
-If you want to use baking pins for baking don’t do this project.
-But if you want a pretty prop to stick in your kitchen and pretend like you bake…give this a try! 🙂
+When I found these vintage wooden rolling pins for sale on Facebook marketplace, I was super excited to grab them to use for this pretty DIY home decor project!
+If you like to use your baking pins for real baking don’t use them for this project.
+But if you want a pretty prop to display in your kitchen and pretend like you bake from scratch… give this a try! 🙂 These make great gifts, too!

 How To Make Decorative Rolling Pins